Tan-luan: How the practice works

 According to Tanluan, the way Pure Land practices work is that they tap into the light (or glory, Skt.: ābha) of the Buddha, which a mark of his wisdom.
 This wisdom light is said to pervade the worlds of the ten directions.
 If one praises and recites Amitabha's names, and attains yogic union (ch: xiangying, skt: yoga) with the meaning of the Buddha's name, one's ignorance will be dissolved by Amitabha's light.
 This is because the destruction of delusion is the “function” (yung) of Amitabha's name.

 Thus, according to Tanluan, when the Name is cast into a person's defiled mind, even just ten times, "his transgressions will be extinguished from thought to thought, his mind will become pure, and he will attain rebirth."
 He also claims that:If all who hear the meritorious Name of Amitabha but have faith in, and take joy in what they have heard, and if for one instant of thought they have utmost sincerity, and if they transfer these merits and desire rebirth, then they shall attain rebirth.
 Tanluan also gives an explanation of how meditating on the Buddha can transform the mind and thus how the mind can become Buddha.
 In this passage, he is commenting on a passage from the Contemplation Sutra which states: "when you create a mental representation of the Buddha, your very own mind is the [Buddha’s body with the] thirty-two marks and eighty signs, your mind becomes the Buddha, your mind is the Buddha."
 Tanluan comments:When beings create a mental representation of the Buddha, the Buddha’s body, with its marks and signs, appears in the mind of beings.
 It is like an image appearing in clear water: the water and the image are neither the same nor different.
 So we can say that the Buddha’s body with its marks and signs is the same as one’s mental representation of it....Outside of the mind there is no Buddha.
 For example, fire comes from wood: without wood, one cannot have fire.
 But, because it is not separate from wood, it consumes the wood.
 The wood becomes fire, and, being fire, consumes the wood.
+Here Tanluan maintains that the Buddha which is experienced during contemplative practice is produced by the mind in the mind.
+It thus has a subjective aspect.
+Yet Tanluan affirms the reality of the Dharmakāya as Amitābha's true body which “enters into the thoughts of all sentient beings” and “appears in their minds”.
+Thus, Tanluan also affirms an objective aspect to the Buddha one experiences in meditation or recitation.
+As such, for Tanluan, the forms and marks of Amitābha are neither one nor different from the mind.
+The Buddha experienced in contemplation is therefore a unity of subjectivity and objectivity.